sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

 Additionally, the classification is also incremental as long as the **summary operator** for the highest level block (:math:`\oplus_1`, for this example) can be computed incrementally ---which is the case for most common aggregation operations such as addition, multiplication, maximum, etc.
 For instance, suppose that later on, a new sentence is appended to the example shown above.
 Since :math:`\oplus_1` is the addition of all vectors, instead of processing the whole document again, we could update the already computed vector, :math:`(0.15, 3.65, 2.0, 0.15)`, by adding the new sentence **confidence vector** to it ---
-Note that this incremental classification, in which only the new sentence needs to be processed, would produce exactly the same result as if the process were applied to the whole document again each time.
+Note that this incremental classification, in which only the new sentence needs to be processed, would produce exactly the same result as if the process were applied to the whole document again, each time.

 .. _ss3-hyperparameter: